aditya3272-arya/SynapseHub-Student-Entrepreneur-Platform/README.md

 It's the platform I WISH existed when I started my journey.
 The infrastructure every student entrepreneur deserves.

-Over 24 hours of development went into creating not just functional code, but an empathy-driven experience designed by a student, for students.
+Over 2 weeks of development went into creating not just functional code, but an empathy-driven experience designed by a student, for students.

 **This isn't just a project.
 It's infrastructure for the future.**